tiffanyposs/add-clicktag-to-web-banners/README.md

 ### Using the CLI

 Pass the directory name your would like to process, the CLI will clone the directory and attempt to add the clicktag code to *all* files ending in `.html`.
+If a clicktag already exists, it will remove it and replace it with updated.

 ```
 project